top of page

 Return on Investment 3

-Tickets to SVRA weekend rose sharply in 2024, starting at $69 for a one day weekend ticket to $91 for a weekend pass – this is considerably higher than SpeedTour weekend ticket prices at other racing venues.
-Parking is free however, so you can get away without having to pay too much more, and the cost of SpeedTour weekend is still much lower than for the NASCAR and IMSA weekends at Watkins Glen.
+Tickets to SVRA weekend rose sharply in 2024, and that trend continued for the 2025 edition, starting at $69 for a one day weekend ticket to $91 for a weekend pass, which is considerably higher than SpeedTour weekend ticket prices at other racing venues.
+Parking is free however, so you can get away without having to pay too much more, and the cost of Vintage Grand Prix weekend is still much lower than for the NASCAR and IMSA weekends at Watkins Glen.

-There are always several autograph sessions throughout the weekend for fans to meet their favorite drivers in each respective series.
 The track also has several fan zones to get you up close and personal with show cars, as well as to pick up some free giveaways.
-Fans can also wander the paddock area for free, giving you a great look at the teams working away at their machines, and victory Lane is also open to all fans, unlike at larger race series, offering fans the ability to take part in the podium celebration.
+Fans can also wander the paddock area for free, giving you a great look at the teams working away at their machines.
+Victory Lane is also open to all fans, unlike at larger race series, offering fans the ability to take part in the podium celebration.

 Final Thoughts